-b) Reserves: In the approved 2019-20 fiscal year budget, and previous budgets, there are no specific allocations to a reserve fund.
+b) Reserves: In the approved FY 19-20 budget, and previous budgets, there are no specific allocations to a reserve fund.
 However, the District has an adopted policy that established a reserve fund in 1979.
 As part of this policy funds were transferred to a water facilities reserve, sewer reserve, and contingency operations reserve.
 The reserve policy only specified that transfer of these funds in the 1979 budget year and not for on-going transfers.
 The amount of these reserve funds are not shown in the District's adopted budget nor are funds shown to be allocated to reserve.
 Per the District's financial documents, WWD has \$4.3 million in reserves.
 Capital improvement costs are paid for through reserve funds and capital facility revenue as a component of sewer rates.

 c) Rates and Charges: The District's rates were last updated in 2022.
-Per staff, the rates for the District are reviewed annual and only increased when required to meet budget needs.
-The

-3 The California Public Employees' Pension Reform Act (PEPRA), which took effect in January 2013, changes the way CalPERS retirement and health benefits are applied, and places compensation limits on members.
-The changes included setting a new maximum benefit, a lower-cost pension formula for safety and non-safety employees with requirements to work longer in order to reach full retirement age and a cap on the amount used to calculate a pension water rate is currently \$8.58 per unit, with one unit equaling 748 gallons of water or 100 cubic feet.
+Per staff, the rates for the District are reviewed annually and only increased when required to meet budget needs.
+The water rate is currently \$8.58 per unit, with one unit equaling 748 gallons of water or 100 cubic feet.
 There is no minimum charge.
 Per review of the Bay Area Water Supply & Conservation Agency 2019-20 annual survey, the average monthly rate for water service for a single-family house was approximately \$45 or \$540 annually.
 Per the same service, the average monthly cost for California Water Service - South San Francisco was \$60 or \$720 annually.

 The sewer service rate for the District is currently \$11.05 per unit of sewer.
 There is a minimum charge of 12 units annually or \$132.60.
-On average, the sewer service charge per property is \$775 per year in 2020-21 (calculated by dividing the sewer system revenue by the number of active connections).
-The sewer charges are uniform for all users based on the average January and February water consumption.
+On average, the sewer service charge per property is \$775 per year in 2020-21 (calculated by dividing the sewer system revenue by the number of